Penguinizer/Website-Status-Code-Excercise/README.md

 Step by step:
 ----
  * Run program.
- * When prompted enter 1 or 2 to use the default configuration file or a custom one.
+ * When prompted enter 1 or 2 to use the default xml configuration file or a custom one.
- * If using a custom configuration file name enter the name of the file with ".xml" included.
+	- If using a custom configuration file name enter the name of the file with ".xml" included.
 Please see xml formatting above.
- * When prompted enter the name of the log file.
+ * When prompted enter the name of the log file including ".txt" or other desired text/log file type.
- * Allow program to run as desired.
+ * Allow program to run as long as desired.
- * enter "quit" to gracefully exit when desired.
+ * Enter "quit" to exit.